fed135/ha-store/README.md

 **REST-store** is:

-An in-memory, self-adjustting microcache:
+A configurable, self-adjustting microcache:

 - Helps reduce the number of requests for 'hot' information
 - No noticeable footprint
-- No need for extra caching architecture (redis/memcache)
+- No need for extra caching architecture

-Adds request dedupping, batching, retrying and circuit-breaking:
+Adds request dedupping, batching and retrying:

 - Process-wide request profiling and mapping
 - Greatly reduces the number of requests
 - Fully configurable

-## Use cases

-// Sample data query distribution graph

-// Call reduction graph

-// Median response time graph

 ## Installing

 `npm install rest-store`

 ## Usage